ashutoshmaha/ML-algos/README.md

-This is a repository containig all my ML algorithms.
+This is a repository containing all my ML projects.

 Reference sources: stackoverflow, plotly, w3schools